 Let’s break down each item:

 Seating: In a two-class configuration, the Airbus A350 can handle more passengers than the Boeing.
-Apparently, they can fix the same maximum amount on board, however, and realistically, neither would operate with 440 on board.
+Apparently, while they can fix the same maximum amount on board, realistically however, neither would operate with 440 onboard.
 Winner: Airbus A350

 Cabin Size: Thanks to the bigger size of the plane, the Airbus A350 has an extra 10cm on board for passengers to enjoy.
-Naturally, this is almost inconsequential so we will say Draw.
+This is almost inconsequential so we will say Draw.